Blog

 Pre-trade compliance means the OMS checks every order against a defined rule set before the order is transmitted to a broker.
 If the order would breach a rule, it is either blocked automatically or flagged for review before it reaches the market.

-The rule engine sits between order entry and order transmission.
+The rule engine sits between order entry and order execution.
 It’s not a separate system that gets checked manually.
 It’s a real-time gate in the trading workflow.
+While order management systems have integrated these into their solutions, the real power comes from a platform that uses a single source of positions, transactions, reference data and compliance rules to support both pre and post-trade compliance.

 What rules can be automated

-The scope of pre-trade automation is broader than most managers initially assume:
+The scope of pre-trade automation is broader than most managers initially assume and can be applied at the firm, portfolio, strategy, or user levels:

 Each rule can be configured with different outcomes: hard block (order cannot be placed), soft block (order requires override approval and documentation), or warning (order is flagged but can proceed without override).